The Unstability Principle

 Schema base, A and A' and B.

-I'm calling those children unstable because they are based one a dead changeset and prevent people to get ride of it.
+I'll qualify those children as unstable because they are based one a dead changeset and prevent people to get ride of it.

 Everybody is working around the issue